bombasticSlacks/3-skill/Intelligence.md

 ---
 # Intelligence

 Measures how intelligent your character is.
-Influences [Max Power](Stats#Max%20Power).

 It can be honed to better perform the [Skills](Skills):
 ## Application